-- first, to the holders of the Class A Certificates to make distributions in respect of interest on the Class A Certificates; - second, if Class B Certificates have been issued and remain outstanding, to the holders of the Class B Certificates to make distributions in respect of interest on the Eligible B Pool Balance; - third, to the holders of the Class A Certificates to make distributions in respect of the Pool Balance of the Class A Certificates; - fourth, if Class B Certificates have been issued and remain outstanding, to the holders of the Class B Certificates to make distributions in respect of interest on the Pool Balance of the Class B Certificates not previously distributed under clause "second" above; and - fifth, if Class B Certificates have been issued and remain outstanding, to the holders of the Class B Certificates to make distributions in respect of the Pool Balance of the Class B Certificates.
+- first, to the holders of the Class A Certificates to make distributions in respect of interest on the Class A Certificates; - second, to the holders of the Class B Certificates to make distributions in respect of interest on the Eligible B Pool Balance; - third, to the holders of the Class A Certificates to make distributions in respect of the Pool Balance of the Class A Certificates; - fourth, to the holders of the Class B Certificates to make distributions in respect of interest on the Pool Balance of the Class B Certificates not previously distributed under clause "second" above; and - fifth, to the holders of the Class B Certificates to make distributions in respect of the Pool Balance of the Class B Certificates.

-Certain distributions to the Liquidity Providers will be made prior to distributions on the Class A Certificates and, if any Class B Certificates are outstanding, Class B Certificates, as discussed under "Description of the Intercreditor Agreement-Priority of Distributions."
+Certain distributions to the Liquidity Providers will be made prior to distributions on the Class A Certificates and Class B Certificates, as discussed under "Description of the Intercreditor Agreement-Priority of Distributions."
 In addition, if any class of Additional Certificates are issued, the priority of distribution may be revised.
 See "Possible Issuance of Additional Certificates and Refinancing and Reissuance of Certificate."